-Reasons you may prefer a six-month car insurance policy include:
+Reasons a six-month car insurance policy would be right for you include:

 12-month car insurance

 Car insurance companies are also grateful for customers that choose this option.
 They spend less money per year filing these policies, and they know they have a customer for an entire year.
-In fact, many car insurance companies offer you a discount on your premium for choosing an annual policy.
+For this reason, many car insurance companies offer you a discount on your premium for choosing an annual policy.